laufergall/frauenloop_interml_course/README.md

 7. Create a pull request

-8. Review, approve, and merge another participant's pull request into the master brancg
+8. Review, approve, and merge another participant's pull request into the master branch

 9. Pull to update your local master branch